pmlworks/teleport/rfd/0043-kubeaccess-multiparty.md

 ## What

-Implement sessions with observing for Kubernetes Access with support for configurable conditions similar to those of [RFD 26](https://github.com/gravitational/teleport/blob/2fd6a88800604342bfa6277060b056d8bf0cbfb2/rfd/0026-custom-approval-conditions.md).
+Implement joint observer support for Kubernetes Access with support for configurable conditions similar to those of [RFD 26](https://github.com/gravitational/teleport/blob/2fd6a88800604342bfa6277060b056d8bf0cbfb2/rfd/0026-custom-approval-conditions.md).
 Also support defining conditions for required observers in order to initiate and maintain a session.

 ## Why